RuanEmanuell/todonode/README.md

 ## todonode

 A simple todo list made with NodeJS, ExpressJS and MongoDB as the database.
 Made for porposes of training back-end development.
-Still in the early stages of the development.

 ### How to Run